SnakeAmazing/SnakeMOTD/README.md

 # SnakeMOTD

-This a Velocity MOTD plugin which I made to try the Velocity API.
+This a Velocity MOTD plugin which I made a while ago to try the Velocity API.